 Baaba Maal is a world-renowned singer from Senegal.
 He has recently lent his unique voice to the sound track of the international blockbuster Black Panther that won an Oscar and a Grammy Award for its music score.
 For over 15 years, he has been committed to various development challenges in Africa.

-Rickey Kej is known internationally as a music composer, No.1 artist on the US Billboard chart and a Grammy Award winner.
+Ricky Kej is known internationally as a music composer, No.1 artist on the US Billboard chart and a Grammy Award winner.
 Rickey composed the COP14 anthem on land.
-He is committed to creating awareness on Environmental and Social Causes and is now focusing on Land.
+He is committed to creating awareness on environmental and social causes and is now focusing on land.

 Inna Modja – singer/actress

 Inna Modja is a Malian actress and singer who has had top ten hits across Europe.
 Inna appeared in the Great Green Wall documentary in which made an extraordinary journey across this new emerging world wonder.
 She actively engaged with communities and met amazing people who are being touched by this amazing initiative.

 Soil protection and the promotion of sustainable land management and agriculture are central tools for tackling poverty.
 I intend to promote sustainable land management at all levels, and its inclusion in the new sustainable development goals and the post-2015 Development Agenda.
 This is crucial for effective poverty eradication.